Gay Tours and Travel to Luang Prabang

 Day One: Climb the Serpent Stairway

-Arrive in Luang Prabang and transfer to your hotel.
+Transprtation to your hotel on arrival.
 In the afternoon, your personal guide will lead you on a short introduction to this ancient, royal capital.
 Climb the Naga (river serpent) Stairway up Phousi Mountain to Wat Paa Huak (your guide may be able to arrange for a key from the Abbot to view the spectacular murals) and Wat Thammothayalan, an active monastery with a lovely view of the Nam Khan river.
 As you wander around town you'll discover prime examples of 19th century French colonial villas and Lao-style homes.
-Luang Prabang has a multitude of charming restaurants offering outstanding Lao, French, and international taste treats (be sure to try a tasty Luang Prabang watercress salad and aromatic Lao coffee).
+Luang Prabang has a multitude of charming restaurants offering outstanding Lao, French, and international taste treats.

 Day Two: A Parade of Monks, a Palace, and a Psychedelic Waterfall

 After breakfast your guide will lead you on a tour of Luang Prabang's temples and city lanes.
 Wat Xieng Thong is an architectural treasure trove with structures dating from 1560, spectacular mirrored murals on vividly colored walls, a three story high golden funeral chariot, and unique sacred statuary.
-Take a break from temple-viewing on Sisavangvong Road, lined with open-air cafes, scrumptious bakeries, busy Internet cafes, and shops selling fabrics, silver and ceramics.
+Take a break from temple-viewing on Sisavangvong Road, lined with open-air cafes, scrumptious bakeries, busy Internet cafes, and shops.
 If school is in session you might enjoy visiting the students at the Ecole des Beaux Arts.
-Purple Dragon may also arrange for you to visit a temple project where young monks are being trained in the fast-disappearing traditional Lao painting and sculpture.
-You may like to visit the former Royal Palace (no shorts allowed, closed Tuesdays), now a museum haunted by specters of Luang Prabang's former glory.
-Purple Dragon guests should pay special attention to a couple of the floor-to-ceiling paintings in the first exhibition hall!
+You may like to visit the former Royal Palace (no shorts allowed, closed Tuesdays).
 If you are weary of palaces and temples, another alternative is a trip to the spectacular Khuang Sii Waterfall, on the outskirts of the city.
 (Please arrange this in advance since it requires a special vehicle.)

 Day Three: Statues in a Cave

-Depart at 9am for a Keong River boat cruise 25 kilometers north to Tham Ting Cave, famous for its mystical setting filled with hundreds of Luang Prabang-style standing Buddha statues and animist offerings.
+Depart at 9:00 am for a Keong River boat cruise, 25 kilometers north to Tham Ting Cave, famous for its mystical setting filled with hundreds of Luang Prabang-style standing Buddha statues and animist offerings.
 Along the way marvel at spectacular scenery and the chance to visit a local village or two specializing in producing Lao rice whiskey, paper, or weaving.
 Stop for lunch near the mouth of the placid Ou River.
-(There is a cute but touristy restaurant along the river, or we can arrange for a picnic lunch.)
 On your way back, visit the recently restored Wat Long Khun, where Lao kings went into spiritual retreat prior to their coronations, or the hilltop temple, Wat Chompet, with its beautiful decor and unobstructed view of Luang Prabang and surrounds.
-You'll be back in town in the early afternoon with plenty of free time for more shopping, wandering, or just rest and relaxation.

 Free time until we take you to the airport.
 Are you sure you want to leave this soon?